emohedano/cryptoprices/README.md

     <img src="./architecture.svg">
 </div>

-> NOTE: All components were dockerized in independant containers.
+> NOTE: All components were dockerized in independent containers.

 ### Frontend

 **App**

 `React` library was chosen to speed up development, no CSS framework needed.
 All assets are compiled for production and deployed to an `Nginx` server.
+As for the chart, initially, the idea was to use a component based on `canvas` since it's way faster than `SVG` and it would have been a better fit.
+However, I was unable to find a component that displayed and behaved the way I wanted so I decided to stick to this one.
+It's something to improve on.

 **Nginx**